-6 Tips for Attending a Michigan Football Game with Kids
+- Your Tips for Attending a Michigan Football Game with Kids

-1 – Everyone needs a ticket
+1 – Everyone needs a ticket for Michigan Stadium Seating

 Every person needs a ticket.
 It doesn’t matter whether your child is 2 weeks old and in your arms, they still need a ticket.
 There are still limited tickets available for select home games.

 If you know your way around town, you have a big advantage in getting to the football game.
 Certain routes are much more crowded than others.
-From several years of Saturday soccer games around Ann Arbor, I’ve learned which roads are less crowded.
+From several years of Saturday Rec & Ed soccer games around Ann Arbor, I’ve learned which roads are less crowded.

 3 – Child Safety

 Michigan Stadium offers ID wristbands for children (and at-risk adults).
 These bracelets allow you to put a parent’s contact information and where your seats are located inside the band.
-I love that they include where your seats are since it is quite likely that you wouldn’t hear your cell phone at the game.
+I love that they include seat location.
+It is likely that you wouldn’t hear your cell phone at the game.

 4 – Bathrooms & Other Amenities